Nature & Science

 The variety of habitats supports a relatively diverse bird community of migrants, breeding birds, and wintering species.
 The riparian-type habitat has the greatest species diversity and abundance, although its area is relatively limited.
 The collapsed, multi-storied masonry structures provide important cover and hibernation areas for many reptiles, especially snakes.
 Although no threatened or endangered animal species breed in the monument, bald eagles are seen in winter and peregrine falcons nest in the neighboring cliffs and crags and hunt over the whole valley.
 Current records indicate that 6 amphibian, 125 bird, 69 mammal, and 19 reptile species have been reported from in and around Yucca House, but new species are still found from time to time.

-For a complete list of each, click on the following links:
+For a complete list of each, use the NPSpecies tool below:

 Significant Resources of Yucca House National Monument